rtasalem/spring-security-auth-server/README.md

 ### Personal Touches

-While following unknownkoder's tutorial, the Lombok dependency was installed to reduce the amount of overall boilerplate code that was written in the tutorial itself.
-This project is also configured to run within a Docker container.
+While following unknownkoder's tutorial, additional enhancements were made to the codebase:

+- The Lombok dependency was installed to reduce the amount of overall boilerplate code that was written during the tutorial.
+- The server is configured to run within a Docker container.
+- All endpoints are documented via Swagger.

 ## Getting Started